 It's better to make big changes earlier on.

 Graduate programs will each have their own timelines regarding when students must formally declare their advisor, their dissertation committee, their intended research agenda, etc. Generally, changing your research agenda drastically will be easier to navigate while you are still in the early stages of your program.
 For example, if you know by the second semester of your first year that the research interests you outlined in your personal statement no longer appeal to you, then you likely still have considerable amount of time to reassess your interests and explore which faculty members you can work with.
 The further along you get in your program, the trickier it will be to change your research agenda without disrupting the timeline of your degree.
+Furthermore, it will give you much more time to think about your dissertation topic.
+Though your dissertation topic is often not needed until you are a few years into your program, you will eventually need to declare something, and it may take a few months of workshopping and exploring to solidify your focus.
 If you have a feeling that you may not be interested in the research areas you first thought to pursue, explore this change as soon as possible.

 Be smart about the projects you decide to pursue.

 The research projects you pursue can be varied, but remember that your time and resources are finite!
 When deciding which projects to invest in, think about how the projects would fit in your overall portfolio as a scholar.
-There are so many cool topics of study out there; unfortunately, we must pick only a handful to focus on ourselves.
+There are so many cool topics of study out there; unfortunately, we must pick only a handful to focus on ourselves, at least at the start of our career.
 If a project comes along that is entirely unrelated to your research agenda, it is important to take the time to consider if it is really worth pursuing.
 Your research agenda does not have to focus on only one thing, but you do want people to be able to look at your projects and develop a general understanding of what you focus on and where your research fits in your field.

 Recognize where you can cut your groove as a scholar.